intel-iot-devkit/how-to-code-samples/README.md

 These applications are how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.

-Read each code samples README.md for instructions.
+Refer to each code samples README.md for instructions.